robotology/sdf-modelica/README.md

 The flange indicated with the `joint_1_2` label is a classical Modelica acausal flange of type [`Modelica.Mechanics.Rotational.Interfaces.Flange_a`](https://doc.modelica.org/help/Modelica_Mechanics_Rotational_Interfaces.html#Modelica.Mechanics.Rotational.Interfaces.Flange_a), so the model can be interfaced with arbitrary Modelica models.

 ## Naming
-Due to the Modelica naming conventions, the urdf file that is translated, should contain model name, link name and joint name with only alphanumeric or underscore characters.
+Due to the Modelica naming conventions, the URDF or SDF file that is translated should contain model name, link names and joint names with only alphanumeric or underscore characters.
 See also Modelica language specification Appendix B https://www.modelica.org/documents.